merivale/victor/README.md

     | Different Object
 ```

+For clarity, I will distinguish where necessary the *main* object of the nucleus from any *balancing* objects in the list of balances.

-When referring to balances from now on, I will adopt - in addition to the abbreviating conventions already outlined for objects - a few more such conventions in the same spirit.
-Whenever a relator is absent, I will omit it, rather than explicitly writing `Nothing`; and when it is present, I will write it on its own, as e.g. `Against` instead of `Just Against`.
-When the weight is a different object, I will not bother explictly writing `Different`, but write the object on its own (abbreviated as before).
+Some more abbreviating conventions relating to balances, and conditions as a while: Whenever a relator is absent, I will omit it, rather than explicitly writing `Nothing`; and when it is present, I will write it on its own, as e.g. `Against` instead of `Just Against`.
+When the weight is not the same as the main object, I will not bother explictly writing `Different`, but write the object on its own (abbreviated as before).
 And finally, when a balance contains only a weight (i.e. no relator), I will drop the brackets around it.
 For example:

 | Abbreviation                  | Full Meaning                                                                   |
 | ----------------------------- | ------------------------------------------------------------------------------ |